lukasmu/nextcloud-s3-to-disk-migration/README.md

 ## License

-This portfolio is open-sourced software licensed under the MIT license.
+This script is open-sourced software licensed under the MIT license.
 Please see [LICENSE](LICENSE.md) for details.